yurisasc/value_iteration/README.md

 Run the gridworld value iteration agent with 100 iterations on a BrideGrid map with 0.9 discount value and 0.2 noise

-`python3 gridworld.py -a value -i 100 -g BridgeGrid -- discount 0.9 --noise 0.2`
+`python3 gridworld.py -a value -i 100 -g BridgeGrid --discount 0.9 --noise 0.2`

 Run the pacman agent with 2000 iterations and 2010 games on a specific map